YuliaRozental/NYU-SD-01-B-reference-notes/dom.md

 // firstHeader now contains the selected element
 ```

+>**Note:** Alongside `.querySelector`, other methods like `.getElementById` ([MDN reference](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)) and `.getElementsByClassName` ([MDN reference](https://developer.mozilla.org/en-US/docs/Web/API/Document/getelementsbyclassname)) can be used to select elements in a page. `.querySelector` is just the most versatile, as it can be used with any CSS selector.

 ## The `style` attribute

 Every DOM element has a `style` attribute that contains information about the styles applied _directly_ to that element.
 If you're using CSS classes for styling, the `selectedElement.style` attribute might be mostly empty to start -- but we can use JS to change it.